jjwithanr/obsidian_bible_study/docs/New Testament/Titus/Titus1.md

 What is faith and knowledge from God except that it is rested upon a hope for eternity?
 What good to have faith or knowledge if it not for the most prized reward - eternal pleasure and intimacy with the Creator of the heavens and the earth.
 The truth that turns dead sinners into lively saints is rooted in a reality where we spend eternity fellowshipping with God.
 #jj

+"His word" is not the personal Christ, the Logos (cf Jn 1:1), but rather the saving message of the Gospel.
+This message was made known "at his appointed season," the opportune time established by God in his eternal wisdom.
+All history was the preparation for that revelation.
+The historical appropriateness of the time is evident from the existence of the Roman peace that gave a favorable setting for the preaching of the Gospel and the development of Greek as the linguistic medium of its proclamation throughout the entire world.
+#hiebert

 #### v.6
->An elder must be blameless, the husband of but one wife, a man whose children believe and are not open to the chargeof being wild and disobeident.
+>An elder must be blameless, the husband of but one wife, a man whose children believe and are not open to the charge of being wild and disobedient.

 It is probably true, also, that the preachers at that time would be selected, as far as practicable, from those whose families were all Christians.
 There might be great impropriety in placing a man over a church, a part of whose family were Jews or heathens.
 #barnes

+Their remaining pagan would throw into question the father's ability to lead others to the faith.
+#hiebert

 #### v.7
 >Since an overseer is entrusted with God's work, he must be blameless - not overbearing, **not quick-tempered**, not given to drunkenness, not violent, not pursuing dishonest gain.